DEA money will pay for Henderson cops to fight marijuana black market

 The grant money must be used by Sept.
 30.

-In other City Council news,the Henderson City Council rejected all four bids for roof replacement on the Henderson Convention Center at 200 S. Water Street.
+In other news, the council rejected all four bids for roof replacement on the Henderson Convention Center, at 200 S. Water Street.

-The lowest responsive and responsible bid received was $506,625, but it was higher than the city’s budgeted funds of $300,000 available for the project.
+The lowest responsive and responsible bid received was $506,625, but it was higher than the city’s budgeted amount of $300,000.

 Contact Sandy Lopez at slopez@reviewjournal.com or 702-383-4686.
 Follow @JournalismSandy on Twitter.